tobiasveiga/stone-technical-test/README.md

 ```
 Outputs of the analysis will be located in `output/`.

 Storytelling `Analysis.html` file can be found in the root of this project.
+(NOTE: use Google Chrome browser to visualize this file!)

 ## Notes